Campus Recreation Center

 - Phase III: Coliseum Renovation, completed in 1992.
 Provided a combative arts room, a group exercise room, additional basketball/volleyball/badminton courts, and improved men's and women's locker rooms w/ saunas, plus offices and locker rooms for select Nebraska Athletics sports.

-In October 2010, the UNL students passed a referendum (led by Association of Students of the University of Nebraska ASUN) allocating student fees to improve and expand recreational facilities on campus.
-The renovations & new construction were:
+In October 2010, university students passed a referendum (led by Association of Students of the University of Nebraska ASUN) allocating student fees to improve and expand recreational facilities on campus.
+The renovations and new construction were:

 - Expansion of Cardio Zones inside Campus Recreation Center (City Campus); opened August 2011.

 - Construction of new Outdoor Adventures Center; opened May 2014.
 The facility is home to Nebraska’s largest indoor climbing gym, the adventure trips & gear rentals, campus bike shop, and adventure-based academic classes & non-credit activities.

 - Renovation & expansion of Strength Training & Conditioning Room inside the Campus Recreation Center (City Campus).
 Opened October 2014.

 - Construction of new Recreation & Wellness Center (East Campus) reusing the exterior walls of the East Campus Activities Building.
 Opened July 2015.
 (The former Activities Building was constructed in 1926 and became a Campus Recreation facility in 1977; the first strength equipment was added in 1983).

 All areas are accessible to people with disabilities.

-The UNL Campus Recreation Center has received the "Outstanding Sports Facility" designation from the National Intramural-Recreational Sports Association.
+The university Campus Recreation Center has received the "Outstanding Sports Facility" designation from the National Intramural-Recreational Sports Association.